ganeshmalepati/Portfolio/README.md

 # Portfolio
-In this repository i'm porviding a basic portfolio a my background verification
+In this repository i'm porviding a basic portfolio of my background verification